Mikael L Pelz

 Mikael Pelz earned his bachelor of arts in mass communication at the University of Sioux Falls, Sioux Falls, South Dakota in 1998.
 He received his M.A. in political science (2003) and Ph.D. in political science (2009) at the University of Missouri-Columbia.
 In 2009, he took a visiting position in the Politics and International Relations Department at Hendrix College in Conway, Arkansas.

-90's low-fi music, film, coffee, sampling new food with his wife, and chasing squirrels with his dogs
+Playing with his daughters, 90's low-fi music, film, coffee, and sampling new food with his wife

 Political Behavior, Public Policy, Religion and Politics

 Additional open hours and appointments can be arranged, on request.

 Research and scholarship

 Professor Pelz is currently teaching courses in American politics and public administration.
 He is also working on several articles examining national education policy, the role of political campaigns in partisan realignments, and the legacy of the Republican realignment among evangelical Protestants.

 Political Debates: What are they good for? in Capital Commentary

 by Mikael Pelz